GiulioRossetti/ndlib/README.md

 For examples, tutorials and a complete reference visit the project documentation website on [ReadTheDocs](http://ndlib.readthedocs.io).

-If you would like to test ``NDlib`` functionalities withouth installing anything on your machine consider using the preconfigured Jupyter Hub instances offered by [SoBigData++](https://sobigdata.d4science.org/group/sobigdata-gateway/explore?siteId=20371853).
+If you would like to test ``NDlib`` functionalities without installing anything on your machine consider using the preconfigured Jupyter Hub instances offered by [SoBigData RI](https://sobigdata.d4science.org/group/sobigdata-gateway/explore?siteId=20371853).

 ## Jupyter Notebook Tutorial